Discover over 8,000 works of art collected over 400 years in the University Art Collection.

-The Art Collection has as its centrepiece the Torrie Collection of seventeenth-century Dutch and Italian Masters with works by Ruisdael, ten Oever, Van der Meulen, Pynacker, Rosa and van de Velde.
-The University also holds the second largest collection of portraits in Scotland ranging from seventeenth-century portraits of John Napier and John Knox to the recent dynamic painting of Peter Higgs by Ken Currie.
-Other portrait artists represented are Sir Henry Raeburn, Stanley Cursiter, Sir George Reid, James Cowie and Victoria Crowe.
+A significant and celebrated component of our holdings is the Torrie Collection, which features seventeenth-century Dutch and Italian work, with examples by Ruisdael, ten Oever, Van der Meulen, Pynacker, Rosa and van de Velde.
+The University also holds the second largest collection of portraits in Scotland, ranging from seventeenth-century depictions of John Napier and John Knox, to the more recent dynamic painting of Nobel Laureate Peter Higgs by Ken Currie.
+Other portrait artists represented include Sir Henry Raeburn, Stanley Cursiter, Sir George Reid, James Cowie and Victoria Crowe.